-In order to receive an initial teaching certificate in the state of Illinois every candidate (with some exceptions) must complete a rigorous student teaching experience.
-In the College of Liberal Arts and Sciences at Northern Illinois University the length of student teaching assignments varies by program, with anywhere from ten to sixteen weeks being required.
+In order to receive an initial teaching license in the state of Illinois, every candidate (with some exceptions) must complete a rigorous student teaching experience.
+In the College of Liberal Arts and Sciences at Northern Illinois University, the length of student teaching assignments varies by program, with anywhere from fourteen to sixteen weeks being required.
 Student teaching is not a paid experience.

-Certification candidates must submit an application for their 401/ student teaching assignment to their discipline coordinators the semester before their 401 clinical (or discipline-based equivalent).
-Our program attempts to place students in the same school for their last clinical and their student teaching, in order for candidates to acclimate themselves to the school and classroom environments prior to their student teaching.
-Candidates may request to be placed at specific schools and with specific cooperating teachers, but placement decisions are ultimately made by the secondary schools.
+Licensure candidates must submit an application for their final observation student teaching assignment to their discipline coordinators the semester before their final clinical (or discipline-based equivalent).
+Our program attempts to place students in the same school for their last clinical and their student teaching in order for candidates to acclimate themselves to the school and classroom environments prior to their student teaching.
+Placement decisions are ultimately made by the secondary schools.
 Many factors affect the placement decisions, such as the qualifications of the teaching candidate, the availability of qualified cooperating teachers in the school, and the number of student teachers and clinical students currently or previously placed in a school and/or department.